UMMobile/ummobile_sdk/README.md

 - `questionnaire`: contains the functions to get the questionnaire information.
 - `questionnaire.covid`: contains the functions to get the COVID questionnaire information.
 - `catalogue`: contains the functions to get the general information.
+- `communication`: contains the functions to get the information from Conéctate.

 ## Individual vs Main class
 Each section can be found in an attribute of the main class, but can also be used individually.